jmz3/RSP-Project-VOT-Sim/README.md

 <br></br>
 # II.
 Running Tutorial
 ## Usage
+This part aims to demonstrate the functionality of every launch files developped in this repo.

 #### start_simulation.launch
 To launch this part, type the following command in a new terminal:
 ```bash